Cobenian/elixir-mastery-exercises/supervision.md

 # Exercise 1
-* Get the [DroidStore](https://github.com/MonkeyIsNull/DroidStore/tree/sup) with Supervisors up and running with iex
+* Get the [DroidStore Supervisor branch](https://github.com/MonkeyIsNull/DroidStore/tree/sup)  up and running inside iex
-* Crash a process and check for restarts
+* Crash a process and check for restarts, check the contents of the stores
 * Launch :observer.start and check the links section of :hoth, :mose etc and their supervisors

 # BONUS Exercise